pedrostanzani/go-compiler/README.md

-# Go Compiler (TypeScript Implementation)
+# Go Interpreter (TypeScript Implementation)

-A compiler written in TypeScript that parses a subset of the Go programming language and generates x86 assembly code.
-This compiler demonstrates the complete compilation pipeline from lexical analysis to code generation.
+An interpreter written in TypeScript that executes a subset of the Go programming language.
+This project demonstrates the complete interpretation pipeline from lexical analysis to direct execution.

 ## 🚀 Features